l4nk332/JALA-Just_Another_List_App/pending_mods.md

-  - Configure the application so that if it is night time the new starry animation is served as a backdrop, otherwise have it be the sunny cloud backdrop.
+  - Configure the application so that if it is night time the new starry animation is served as a backdrop, otherwise have it be the sunny cloud backdrop.git